WaterRower Oxbridge Rowing Machine Review

 Final Review

-As you can see, the WaterRower Oxbridge is an excellent choice if you are looking for a high-end rowing machine.
+There you have it.
+The WaterRower Oxbridge is an excellent choice if you’re looking for a high-end rowing machine.
+The different wood types are available mostly for aesthetic purposes and have little to no unique benefits.

-If you like water resistance but feel the price tag is too high, then I suggest another WaterRower model.
-The WaterRower A1 has a monorail design and is a bit cheaper.
+Another lower-cost option is the WaterRower A1.
+It has a monorail design and cheaper monitor.
 You can check out my A1 review by clicking here.

 If you are more interested in athletic performance and don’t mind a bit more noise, then I would look into the Concept2.
 This is the chosen rower by professional athletes, Crossfit gyms, and anyone looking to track their performance.
 It has the best monitor on the market.
 You can review my Concept2 review by clicking here.